akshayjain-1/PhishGuard/README.md

 ## Logging
 All activities and errors are logged to `email_analyzer.log` for further investigation.

+## Future Work
+- Improve detection mechanisms for identifying sender spoofing and fake invoice scams
+- Enhance QR code analysis to detect more sophisticated phishing attempts
+- Add more features for detecting phishing emails

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.